WesleyRen/mcp-projects/README.md

-# MCP Dual Server Configuration
+# MCP Multi-Server Configuration

-This project provides a configuration for using both the Brave Search and Weather MCP (Model Context Protocol) servers, giving AI assistants the ability to perform web searches and get weather information.
+This project provides a configuration for using multiple MCP (Model Context Protocol) servers including Brave Search, Weather, and Filesystem, giving AI assistants the ability to perform web searches, get weather information, and perform file operations.

 ## Prerequisites